NVIDIA/deepops/README.md

 ipmitool -I lanplus -U <username> -P <password> -H <DGX BMC IP> raw 0x30 0x19 0x00 0x12 | tail -c 18 | tr ' ' ':'
 ```

+Modify `config/machines.json` to add a PXE entry for each DGX.
+Copy the `dgx-example` section and modify
+the MAC address for each DGX you would like to boot.
+You can modify boot parameters or install
+alternate operating systems if required.

-Store the DHCP hosts config file as config-map in Kubernetes, even if you have not
+Store the config files as config-maps in Kubernetes, even if you have not
-made any changes (the DGXie container will try to mount this config map):
+made any changes (the DGXie container will try to mount these config maps):

 ```sh
 kubectl create configmap dhcpd --from-file=config/dhcpd.hosts.conf